-For at least three decades, I’ve been praising the amazing health properties of cruciferous vegetables such as cabbage, broccoli, bok choy, Brussels sprouts, cauliflower, cress, kale, mustard greens, radish, horseradish, turnip, rutabaga, and kohlrabi.
+For at least three decades, I’ve been praising the amazing health properties of cruciferous vegetables such as cabbage, arugula, broccoli, bok choy, Brussels sprouts, cauliflower, cress, kale, mustard greens, radish, horseradish, turnip, rutabaga, watercress, and kohlrabi.
 If you haven’t heard of some of these, join the club: this category of vegetables isn’t necessarily the most popular in this country.

 Other societies, particularly those in the Far East, have always recognized the power of cruciferous vegetables, primarily related to the sulfur content in these vegetables.
 Sulfur used to be a very widely-used medicinal compound.
 Some of its benefits include: